tanaylab/DataAxesFormats.jl/README.md

 This works pretty well until one starts to perform higher level operations:

   - (Almost) everyone groups cells into "type" clusters.
-This requires storing per-cluster data (e.g. its name and its color).
+This requires storing per-cluster data (e.g., its name and its color).

   - Since "type" clusters (hopefully) correspond to biological states, which map to gene expression levels, this requires also storing per-cluster-per-gene data.
   - Often such clusters form at least a two-level hierarchy, so we need per-sub-cluster data and per-sub-cluster-per-gene data as well.
   - We'd like to keep both the UMIs count and the normalized gene fractions (and possibly their log2 values for quick fold factor computations).